Syriac Assembly Movement: History

-The party collaborated with several Assyrian political parties and other organizations after its founding, especially in the face of violence towards the Assyrian community in Iraq.
+In 2007, the party joined the Chaldean Syriac Assyrian Popular Council as a member organization.
 The party signed a joint declaration of objectives alongside 13 other political parties and organizations in Ankawa in 2011.
-In 2012, the party received a visit by MP Luis Caro Bandar, who was a member of the Chaldean Syriac Assyrian Popular Council.
-They also met with the Assyrian Democratic Movement in Bartella the same year.
-In 2017, SAM joined other Christian/Assyrian parties in formulating a comprehensive political platform on the creation of a new governorate in the region of the Nineveh Plains.

-After the Fall of Mosul to ISIS, the party issued a condemnation of the violence and made a public appeal to the Federal government of Iraq and the Kurdish Regional Government in order to fight back against extremists.
+That same year, Anwar Matti Hadaya became the party's president by unanimous decision of their first conference, and the "Independent" in the name was removed.
+In 2012, the party received a visit by Iraqi-Assyrian parliamentarian Luis Caro Bandar, who was a member of the Chaldean Syriac Assyrian Popular Council.
+They also met with the Assyrian Democratic Movement and the Beth Nahrin Patriotic Union in Bartella the same year.
+After the fall of Mosul to ISIS, the party issued a condemnation of the violence and made a public appeal to the Federal government of Iraq and the Government of the Kurdistan Region for a restoration in security.